 - Tall basket walls to prevent spillage.

-- An open weave bottom to allow mushroom spores to disperse as you walk through the forest.
+- An open weave bottom that allows mushroom spores to disperse as you walk through the forest.

 - A wide flat bottom so the basket can sit on the sloped ground without falling over.